liuggio/liuggio.github.com/_posts/2013-11-09-symfony2-rest-api-the-best-2013-way.md

         return $page;
     }

-now executing `wget -S  localhost:8000/api/v1/pages/0.html`, we receive a `404` and we are happy :)
+The controller now should use this function and executing `wget -S  localhost:8000/api/v1/pages/0.html`, we receive a `404` and we are happy :)

 ## Content Negotiation

 An important concept developing the REST API is the [Content Negotiation](http://en.wikipedia.org/wiki/Content_negotiation).

-If you think that anything is a resource, maybe you care also about the name of the resource, if the page `10` is at `/api/v1/pages/10`, you may want to retrieve the same resource with different content type, not specifying the `format` explicitly in the extension `/api/v1/pages/10.hml`, but instead using HTTP `Accept` header.
+If you think that everything is a resource, maybe you care also about the name of the resource, if the page `10` is at `/api/v1/pages/10`, you may want to retrieve the same resource with different content type, not specifying the `format` explicitly in the extension `/api/v1/pages/10.hml`, but instead using HTTP `Accept` header.